WoltLab/docs.woltlab.com/docs/package/pip/user-menu.md

 !!! info "Use an icon only for top-level items."

-Name of the Font Awesome icon class.
+Specifiy the name of the Font Awesome icon.
+For regular icons, the solid variant can be requested with the attribute `solid="true"`.

+Brand icons are supported using the separate attribute `type="brand"`.

 ### `<options>`